mdhugge/election_analysis/README.md

 - Breakdown of the number of votes and the percentage of total votes for each county in the precinct

-The caounty name is the second column in [election_results](https://github.com/mdhugge/election_analysis/blob/main/Resources/election_results.csv), so using an index I was able to obtain the name of each count and add it to a list of all counties.
+The county name is the second column in [election_results](https://github.com/mdhugge/election_analysis/blob/main/Resources/election_results.csv), so using an index I was able to obtain the name of each county and add it to a list of all counties.
 An 'if' statement was used to ensure that each county was only included once in the list and to begin tracking the number of votes cast in each county.
-A 'for' loop was used to calculate the total number of votes for each county and precentage of votes each count cast.
+A 'for' loop was used to calculate the total number of votes for each county and precentage of votes each county cast.

 ```
 for row in reader: